 A simple tax calculation comparing tax implications for a scenario with net unrealized appreciation and another scenario without allows us to illustrate the potential value of this technique.

 Let’s assume that the current fair market value of your company stock is $500,000 and the cost basis of the stock is $75,000.
 In order to run a calculation to show the two different outcomes, we need to make some simple assumptions as they pertain to tax.

 Finally, assume that in each scenario, the full $500,000 is distributed from the 401(k) and converted to cash as quickly as possible.

 Using this hypothetical, it is easy for us to illustrate the outcome, as detailed in the chart below:

 |Fair Market Value||Taxed as Ordinary Income||Taxed as Capital Gains||Ordinary Income tax (33%)||Capital Gains Tax (15%)||Total Tax|

-Simply put, the larger the capital gain, the larger the opportunity to pay capital gains tax in lieu of ordinary income tax.
-Paying 15% in lieu of paying 33% can lead to major tax savings.
+If you have company stock that has gone up substantially in value, net unrealized appreciation may be something to consider.
+The larger the spread between the cost basis and the current market value, the stronger the argument for net unrealized appreciation.
+This is because the larger the capital gain, the larger the opportunity to pay capital gains tax in lieu of ordinary income tax.
+Paying 15% in lieu of paying 33% may lead to major tax savings.

 - Large Spread in Tax Brackets